How SOD Protects Cellular DNA

 Meet the Heavyweight: Superoxide Dismutase (SOD)

-The Clinical Reality: Recovery and Defense
+The Clinical Reality: Human Trials and Protecting Healthy Cells

 In studies focusing on inflammation and oncology support, the presence of high-level antioxidant enzymes like SOD and Catalase in wheatgrass is credited with reducing the "insult" to healthy tissue.